 Total Suspended Solids (TSS) are (1) insoluble solids that either float on the surface of or, are suspended in water, wastewater or other liquids; (2) solid organic or inorganic particles (colloidal, dispersed, coagulated, flocculated) physically held in suspension by agitation or flow or; (3) the quantity of material removed from wastewater in a laboratory test, as prescribed in ʺStandard Methods for the Examination of Water and Wastewaterʺ and referred to as nonfilterable residue.

 Concentrations of BOD or TSS which exceed specific threshold values are billed a surcharge to cover the additional costs of treatment as determined by rates set and approved by the Public Utilities Commission.
-For the Field’s Point Treatment Facility the current threshold value for BOD is 300 mg/L and for TSS is 300 mg/L. For the Bucklin Point Treatment Facility the current threshold value for BOD is 300 mg/L and for TSS is 300 mg/L.
+The threshold value for assessing a surcharge for BOD is 300 mg/L and for TSS is 300 mg/L.

 - $87 per 1,000 pounds of BOD with a concentration >300 mg/L